 Frankly, all the great content in the world will not help if you do not know your audience.
 It’s therefore imperative you understand your customers’ objectives, pain points, and objections.

-Start Talking to Your Audience
+Research Your Audience

 Here’s an easy way to find relevant topics,” he says.
 “Interview some customers or prospects and map out their buying journey.
 Turn obstacles and pains at each stage of their buying journey into pieces of content.
 This allows you to influence and educate buyers at each section of a purchasing funnel, leading to your product as a solution.